TheHulmaren/vanguard-strapi/README.md

 # vanguard-strapi
-A Strapi database back-end application for Vanguard Web Artistry website.
+A Strapi database back-end application for the website of Vanguard Web Artistry.